Independent Battery F, Pennsylvania Light Artillery

 Independent Battery F, Pennsylvania Light Artillery, also known as the "Pittsburg Battery", was an artillery battery that served in the Union Army during the American Civil War.
 Organized in December 1861, the unit first served in the Shenandoah Valley.
 Battery F fought at Hancock, Winchester, Sulphur Springs, Second Bull Run, Chantilly, and Antietam in 1862.
 The following year the unit fought at Chancellorsville, Gettysburg, the Bristoe Campaign, and Mine Run.
 In 1864–1865, Battery F fought at Morton's Ford and served in the garrisons of Washington, D.C., and Harper's Ferry, West Virginia before being mustered out in June 1865.
-One enlisted man from the battery won the Medal of Honor for heroic action at Gettysburg.
+One enlisted man from the battery received the Medal of Honor for heroic action at Gettysburg.

 Organizations

 Battery F, Pennsylvania Light Artillery formed at Williamsport, Pennsylvania on 7 December 1861.
 The unit marched to the upper Potomac River where it joined Nathaniel P. Banks's command on 15 December.
 From that date until March 1862, Battery F was attached to Banks's Division, Army of the Potomac.
 From March to June 1862, the unit served with the 1st Division in Banks's V Corps and the Department of the Shenandoah.
 From June to September 1862, the unit belonged to the artillery of the II Corps, Army of Virginia.
 From September 1862 to May 1863, the battery was attached to the 2nd Division, XII Corps, Army of the Potomac.
 From May to October 1863, Battery F served in the 4th Volunteer Brigade of the Artillery Reserve, Army of the Potomac.
 From October 1863 to March 1864, the unit was in the Artillery Brigade, II Corps.
 Between March and May 1864, the battery moved to Camp Barry, Defenses of Washington, XXII Corps.
 From May to July 1864, it became part of 2nd Brigade, Gustavus De Russy's Division, XXII Corps.
 From July 1864 to January 1865, Battery F served in the Reserve Division, Department of West Virginia.
 Between January and March 1865, it was part of the 1st Separate Brigade, 3rd Division, West Virginia.
 In March and April, the battery became part of the Artillery Reserve, Army of the Shenandoah.
 From April to June 1865, the unit was in the 3rd Brigade, Martin D. Hardin's Division, XXII Corps, Department of Washington.